learn-co-curriculum/curriculum-team/saved-replies/closing-completed-lab-in-curriculum.md

 If you are working in Learn, please refer to [this article](http://help.learn.co/workflow-tips/github/how-to-manually-open-a-lab) on how to manually fork and clone a lab from the correct repository.

-If you continue to have difficulties, you can reach out to your instructors or to [Ask a Question](http://help.learn.co/ask-a-question/where-can-i-ask-a-question-about-a-lesson) for assistance.
+If you continue to have difficulties, you can reach out to your instructors or Pair with a Coach for assistance.

 Thanks! 💙